AnSyn/ansyn/README.md

 # AnSyn
-A satellite imagery management application, for viewing and managing imagery from any source, with many tools to inhance the experience
+A satellite imagery management application, for viewing and managing imagery from any source, with many tools to enhance the experience

 # Usage
-You can not run the app without a backend, and the backend is not currently publicly exposed.
+You can't run the app without a backend, and the backend is not currently publicly exposed.

 ## Deploy
 - Client: (from the client's folder)